mental-design/mental-design.github.io/type/bass/models/notes_content.md

 BASS is designed for display use, but also works well in logos due to the very geometric nature of the typeface.

 ### LICENSE
 Basically A Sans Serif is licensed under the [SIL Open Font License][1].
 It is free for personal and commercial use.
-Send us an email (type@mentallydesigned.com) to let us know how you used the typeface.
+Send us an email (type@mentallydesigned.com) to share with us how you used the typeface.
 Have fun!

 [1]: downloads/License.txt
 [2]: ../bam/index.html